An Operator-Theoretic Framework to Simulate Neuromorphic Circuits: Results: From a Single Neuron to a Heterogeneous Network

 \section{Results: From a Single Neuron to a Heterogeneous Network}

 To show the capability of the proposed method, two examples are provided.
 The first example is the FitzHugh-Nagumo model of the spiking neuron.
-This example is solved in detail to provide a tutorial of the approach.
+This example is solved in detail as a tutorial.
 The second example is a network of 100 neurons with all to all connections.
 This example serves as a proof of concept for the scalability of this approach.